istentoumis/RKK_PN_Unreal_Workflows/README.md

 Perception Neuron suit(body) along with Rokoko Smartgloves(fingers) to Rokoko's custom character, Bruno - The Mime.

+Information can be found below for:

+* Stream in Real Time
-Information can be found below for recording an animation with both products via Unreal's Take Recorder and retargeting to another character custom character.
+* Recording an animation with both products via Unreal's Take Recorder

-* Something
+* Retargeting to another character custom character.

 Unreal Engine Version 4.27.